chef-boneyard/eos-cookbooks/INSTALL.md

     Generate config file 'startup-config-103'

-To upload, from the EOS Cli
+To upload, from the EOS Cli, assuming your checkout of this repo is in ~/eos-cookbooks

-    # scp james@192.168.181.1:~/oc/eos-cookbooks/startup-config-101 startup-config
+    # scp USERNAME@192.168.181.1:~/eos-cookbooks/startup-config-101 startup-config
     # copy startup-config running-config

 You should now be running the configuration you just uploaded.